Hammad68/College-Project/README.md

 This is my first ever website, which i built in my college days.

 ## Goal
-My goal was to make this website as resposive and user friendly as I could.
+My goal was to make this website as resposive and user friendly :handshake: as I could :man_technologist:

 ## Highlights
 ~ HTML5